-MedStar Montgomery Medical Center (MedStar Montgomery) is located in Olney, Maryland, in the north-eastern corner of Montgomery County.

-MedStar Montgomery has been a cornerstone of the community, with a long and rich history dedicated to serving Montgomery County residents and the surrounding counties.
-As part of this commitment, the hospital is developing programs and evaluating initiatives that aim to address and minimize disparities in health status.
+MedStar Montgomery Medical Center is located in Olney, Maryland, in the north-eastern corner of Montgomery County.
+MedStar Montgomery Medical Center opened in 1916 as the first medical center in Montgomery County and has since maintained a prosperous history dedicated to serving Montgomery County residents and the surrounding counties.
+As part of this commitment, the hospital is developing programs and evaluating initiatives that aim to address and minimize health disparities.

-The CBSA area, ZIP code 20906 sits on route 97 a main thoroughfare that allows traffic to flow from Washington DC through Montgomery County to
+The CBSA area, zip code 20906, covers Route 97, a main thoroughfare that allows traffic to flow from Washington DC through Montgomery County to Howard County.

-Howard County.
 It is composed of several neighborhoods including Aspen Hill, Bel Pre, Leisure World, Layhill, and parts of Glenmont.
 This area is a primary commuter route with heavy volumes of traffic from outside of Aspen Hill moving southbound and westbound into DC and Maryland.
-Glenmont is the last stop for the Washington metro and has high volumes of pedestrian and vehicular traffic.
+Glenmont is the last stop for the Washington metro rail in north-eastern Montgomery County, and has high volumes of pedestrian and vehicular traffic.

 This CBSA was selected due to its proximity to the hospital, coupled with a high density of low-income residents, underserved seniors and an ethnically diverse population.
 A special focus is on persons aged 50 and older having risk factors that are linked to heart disease.
-Aspen Hill is largely residential but plagued by demographically isolated neighborhoods: senior housing, multi-dwelling/apartments, and private homes.
-Each neighborhood tends to house persons of different socio-economic status which is directly linked to key determinants of population health.
+Aspen Hill is largely residential but plagued by demographically isolated neighborhoods, including senior housing, multi-dwelling/apartments, and private homes.
+Each neighborhood tends to house persons of different socioeconomic status, a factor is directly linked to key determinants of population health.

 Aspen Hill is an aging commercial area that has seen a decline in its economic vitality.
-In the 1980's, Aspen Hill was home to the largest employer in the county with 5,000 employees.
+In the 1980s, Aspen Hill was home to the largest employer in the county with 5,000 employees.
 Upon their departure, commercial businesses lost their main customer base and a 250,000 square foot vacant site remains.
-The deteriorating building and unused parking lot has created a negative ripple effect among commercial properties and the residential character of the area.[1]
+The deteriorating building and unused parking lot has created a negative ripple effect among commercial properties and the residential character of the area.
 Residents and local business owners are advocating for change that will increase commerce and revitalize the local retail market.